-The lawsuits involving Gadolinium claim that patients can suffer gadolinium toxicity after undergoing an MRI scan that uses Linear Gadolinium-Based Contrast Agents.
+The gadolinium lawsuits claim patients can suffer gadolinium toxicity after undergoing an MRI scan that uses Linear Gadolinium-Based Contrast Agents.

-Our law firm is accepting clients who experienced symptoms of gadolinium toxicity (such as severe bone and joint pain, headaches, and mental confusion) after having an MRI, and who had normal kidney and renal function before the MRI.
+Our law firm is accepting clients who experienced symptoms of gadolinium toxicity (such as severe bone and joint pain, headaches, and mental confusion) after an MRI, and who had normal kidney and renal function before the MRI.

 We have been handling lawsuits against drug companies since 1955.
 Each year we teach 1,500 attorneys how to successfully handle these cases.
 We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.